fathurhidayat3/baseJwt/README.md

 # About

 Speed up your [lumen](https://github.com/laravel/lumen) based api development with this boilerplate.
-At this time it's integrated with [jwt-auth](https://github.com/tymondesigns/jwt-auth).
+At this time it's integrated with [jwt-auth](https://github.com/tymondesigns/jwt-auth) and [lumen-generator](https://github.com/flipboxstudio/lumen-generator).

 ## Installation